Deep Tissue Massage for Grief

 Why is a massage for grief important?

-Complicated grief, or Prolonged Grief Disorder (PGD), is diagnosed by mental health professionals when normal grief/ bereavement processes become what could be called “stuck” in that they persist for six months +.
+Mental health professionals diagnose complicated grief, or Prolonged Grief Disorder (PGD) when normal grief/ bereavement processes become “stuck” in that they persist for six months +.

 Having a massage for grief will help you in healing from some of the symptoms associated with PGD, including, but not limited to: